jruby/jruby.github.io/tryjruby.markdown

 layout: main
 title: Try JRuby!
 ---
-<h1>Try JRuby!</h1>
-<p>This applet lets you try JRuby in your browser.
-It's a 6 or 13MB file so it may take a few seconds to download.
+# Try JRuby!

+JRuby is very versatile when it comes to deploying, so there's a number of ways you can try it right now!

+## TryRuby.org

+The interactive tutorial at (Try Ruby)[tryruby.org] runs atop a sandboxed, server-side instance of JRuby.

+Note that this version may lag behind official releases, but it gives you a general feel for what interactive JRuby is like.

+## WebStart

+JRuby's interactive console, like many Java apps, can be started as a WebStart application.

-You can also download the IRB console as a WebStart app by downloading the
+You can download the console as a (WebStart JNLP file)[http://jruby.org/tryjruby/irb.jnlp] or launch it directly on some browser by clicking below:
-<a href="http://jruby.org/tryjruby/irb.jnlp"/>WebStart JNLP file</a> and running "javaws irb.jnlp" or launch it in
-directly (on some browsers) by clicking here:

 <script src="http://www.java.com/js/deployJava.js"></script>
 <script>
     // using JavaScript to get location of JNLP file relative to HTML page